 About Me I was born and raised in Winter Springs, Florida and have lived in central Florida all my life.
 I first became interested in becoming a family therapist during my undergraduate years at Rollins College, where I received a Bachelor’s of Arts in Psychology.
 I was also a member of the Rollins College Concert Choir and Rollins Singers acapella group.
 During my graduate education at Rollins College, I studied and advanced my skills in counseling adults and families and completed the Family and Relationship Therapy certificate program.
 My graduate practicum and internship experiences included working in a substance abuse residential facility for adolescents, advocating for the LGBTQ+ community with Equality Florida, and working with families impacted by physical and sexual abuse.
 In my spare-time I enjoy spending time with my husband, daughter, and our black lab, as well as singing, reading, and watching movies.

 Education and Certification I have earned a Master’s Degree in Mental Health Counseling from Rollins College in Winter Park, Florida, in addition to a Bachelor’s Degree in Psychology.
 During my graduate studies I also received a Certificate in Family and Relationship Therapy, and was awarded the Outstanding Graduate Student in Counseling Award by my professors and colleagues.

 I have received additional training using Cognitive Behavioral Therapy through The Beck Institute.
 I have also received additional training in Diversity and Cultural Competency from the Florida Network, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and have completed the Mental Health Provider Education program provided by the National Alliance on Mental Illness (NAMI).
 I am also currently on the Board of the Central Florida Association for Marriage and Family Therapy (CFAMFT).
-I am currently a Registered Mental Health Counselor Intern (IMH #13736) and Registered Marriage and Family Therapist Intern (IMH #2336) in the state of Florida; which means I have graduated with a Master’s degree, and completed over 1000 hours of clinical client hours while enrolled in my educational program.
-I currently practice under the supervision of another Florida counselor.
+I am currently dually licensed in the state of Florida as a Licensed Marriage and Family Therapist (MT3605) and Licensed Mental Health Counselor (MH16541).